syszern/cybersecurity-portfolio/security-incident-reports/description.md

 3. **Recommend a Security Measure:** Propose one security measure to implement to prevent future brute force attacks, thereby improving the organization’s security posture.

 **Outcome:** Enhance the organization's security posture by identifying the network protocol involved in the incident, documenting the event, and recommending preventive measures to mitigate future brute force attacks.

+### Investigating a Security Issue for a Website
+**Background:** A cybersecurity analyst working for a company that hosts the cooking website *yummyrecipesforme.com* is tasked with investigating a security issue experienced by visitors when loading the main webpage.
+Malicious actors may exploit network protocols to invade private networks, highlighting the importance of identifying and protecting against such threats.

+**Objective:** Investigate the security event, identify the network protocols involved, document the incident, and recommend a security measure to prevent similar issues in the future.

+**Tasks:**

+1. **Investigate the Security Event:**
+    - Use a tcpdump log to analyze the network traffic.
+    - Identify the network protocols used to establish the connection between the user and the website.

+2. **Document the Incident:** Record the details of the cybersecurity incident, including the network protocols involved and how they were exploited.

+3. **Recommend a Security Measure:** Propose one actionable security measure to implement, ensuring protection against similar security problems in the future.

+**Outcome:** Enhance the security of *yummyrecipesforme.com* by identifying and addressing the network protocol vulnerabilities, documenting the incident, and implementing a preventive solution to protect against future threats.